 Figure 11.5.4.3.3-1: Disconnection of an MC client hosted by an MC gateway UE

-1. The MC gateway client, hosted by the MC gateway UE, sends a disconnection request to the corresponding MC server encompassing the GW MC service ID.
+1. The MC gateway client, hosted by the MC gateway UE, sends a disconnection request to the corresponding MC server encompassing the MC service ID of the requesting MC service user and the MC service ID of the MC gateway UE.

 2. The MC server verifies if the connection is active and updates the connection status as disconnected.